cornerstonejs/dicomParser/README.md

 Future:

-* Add unit tests for sequence parsing functionality
+* Add unit tests for sequence parsing functionality and encapsulated pixel frames
-* Add a function to parse encapsulated pixel data
 * Figure out how to automatically generate documentation from the source (jsdoc)
 * Optimize findItemDelimitationItemAndSetElementLength() for speed
 * Optimize functions in byteArrayParser.js for speed
-* Add characteristics feature that will report on which aspects of the encoding this byte stream uses (e.g. items with undefined length, sequences, sequences with undefined lengths, sequences with items with undefined lengths)
+* Add characteristics feature that will report on which aspects of the encoding this byte stream uses (e.g. items with undefined length, sequences, sequences with undefined lengths, sequences with items with undefined lengths, encapsulated pixel data with multiple fragments, etc)
 * Add example that allows you to compare two sop instances against each other
 * Figure out how to not have a global dicomParser object when used with an AMD loader
 * See what needs to be done to support different character sets (assumes ASCII currently)